adfinis/vault-raft-backup-agent/README.md

 ## AppRole Authentication

-This manual steps for AppRole authentication are automated in the [./terraform](./terraform) code.
+These manual steps for AppRole authentication are automated in the [./terraform](./terraform) code.

 Enable AppRole and create the `vault-snap-agent` role:
 ```bash